-This tiny slice of cool, calm respite is located outdoors but sheltered from the elements, allowing you to take some fresh air even within the airport.
-Here’s where you’ll be able to get up close and personal with the dainty butterflies – all at a safe and comfortable distance, of course.
+This tiny slice of cool, calm respite is located outdoors but sheltered from the elements, allowing you to get some fresh air even within the airport.
+Here’s where you’ll be able to get up close and personal with various dainty butterflies – all at a safe and comfortable distance, of course.

-From the 40 different species of butterflies within the garden, you’ll find nectar-feeding or fruit-feeding species – which is why you’ll spot an abundance of fruits and flowers laid out in different corners of the enclosure.
-If you’re lucky, you’ll be able to catch little ones emerging from their cocoons, which happen at random, or taking their first flight before your take off.
-If you spot a friendly gardener on duty, feel free to approach him to learn more about the flora and fauna within the premise.
+From the 40 different species of butterflies within the garden, you’ll find nectar-feeding or fruit-feeding species.
+This is why you’ll spot an abundance of fruits and flowers laid out in different corners of the enclosure.
+If you’re lucky, you’ll be able to catch little ones emerging from their cocoons, which happen at random, or taking their first flight before your own take off.
+If you spot a friendly gardener on duty, feel free to approach him to learn more about the flora and fauna within the premises.

 Opening hours: 24 hours

 Location: Terminal 3, Levels 2 and 3 (in between Singapore Food Street and Movie Theatre)

 Can’t decide what else to do to pass the time?
 Leave it in the all-knowing hands of Changi Bingo.
 Launch your iChangi mobile app and click on ‘Changi Bingo!’.
 Complete a given task (which is usually as simple as scanning a QR code at your task destination) to receive a Changi card.
 Earn three Changi cards to receive a reward that you can redeem on the spot.

 Pro-tip: Save your flight in your iChangi app to instantly get one Changi card!

 This game is a great way to get yourself acquainted with the airport and to explore various locations within the transit area that you wouldn’t otherwise have.